Trovemaster/exocross/docs/source/keywords.rst

 * `HITRAN` is to use the HITRAN-format of the transition file or output.
 Reading from hitran (.par) requires also the definition of the partition function `pf` and the isotopologue number `iso`.
 No .states is needed.
 To read from HITRAN use `HITRAN READ`

+* `OXFORD` is to convert to the Oxford-format.
+The input structure is the same as used for writing in the HITRAN format.

 * `TRANS` is used to partitioning the line list (.trans) files into weak and strong part defined for a reference temperature.
 Currently used in combination with
    `cutoff exp`.